Mogge7777/Ecsfree1/ReadMe.txt

 Not much more to say because it was not a big game and most stuff where pretty straight forward to do as in the lectures and on youtube, but that don´t mean it wasn´t hard because it was.

+No collision detection because it was not mentioned in the description, hope that it was ment that way to.
+I just want a weak G on this course and move on.